vaddi/d1mini_node/README.md

 - Try to connect to the IP instead of DNS Name to reach the Device.
 - See in your Router DNS Table to get sure the Node will get an IP Adress.
-- try to disable Silent Mode to ensure the Node will connect to the Wifi and doesnt run in Setup Mode (LED blinks 3 times).
-It will blink on connecting to wifi and when processing a request.
+- Try to disable Silent Mode to ensure the Node will connect to the Wifi and doesnt run in Setup Mode (LED blinks 3 times).
+The Device will blink if a client connecting to the wifi and when processing a request.
 - Check Pins, make sure there are no shortcuits or other pin missplacements.
-- Check Pinout of Sensor and the D1 Board.
 - On D1mini Boards you can enable `debug` and plugin via USB.
 Then read the Debug output by Arduino IDE Serial or via Terminal by `screen /dev/ttyUSB1 9600`.